Which LED Lighting Controls Should You Select for Your Parking Lot?

 A motion sensor is a tool used to detect movement.
 The device contains an electronic sensor that is triggered by motion, typically used to alert presence of a moving object within a specific field of view.
 Motion sensors are often used for security applications,...

-What do you do when someone runs over one of your bollard lights with their car?
-This happened recently at Mississippi State University, resulting in a bollard light being completely demolished.
-Whether due to an overly enthusiastic (and consequently distracted)...
+When someone runs over one of your bollard lights with their car, what do you do?
+You take immediate action!
+This recently occurred at Mississippi State University, resulting in the demolition of a bollard light.
+Whether the incident was caused by an overly...

 WORCESTER, MA, August 2017—Access Fixtures launches JORA cutoff wall packs, designed for long-life LED applications and any location requiring wildlife-friendly lighting.
 For turtle and wildlife protection, the JORA wall lights LED emit amber-colored light above 560...